On This Page

 Consular Travel Advice

-Due to terrorism and ongoing security concerns, UK (FCO), Canada (GAC), and Australia (DFAT) advise avoiding travel to Tiris Zemmour, Adrar, Tagant, Hodh ech Chargui, Hodh el Gharbi, Assaba, and Guidimaka regions and within 25 km (16 mi) of the border with Western Sahara; and advise reconsidering travel (or avoiding nonessential travel) to the Nouakchott-Nouadhibou corridor and the rest of the country.
-US (DOS) has a more limited warning.
+Due to terrorism and ongoing security concerns, Canada (GAC) and Australia (DFAT) advise avoiding travel to northern and eastern Mauritania, especially Hodh ech Chargui, Hodh el Gharbi, Tiris Zemmour, and areas east of the Zouerat-Ouadane-Tidjikdja-Kiffa-Selibaby line in the following regions: Adrar, Tagant, Assaba, and Guidimaka.
+GAC and DFAT also advise avoiding travel within 25 km (16 mi) of northern borders and areas west of the Zouerat-Ouadane-Tidjikdja-Kiffa-Selibaby line, and advise reconsidering travel (or avoiding nonessential travel) to the rest of the country.
+US (DOS) and UK (FCO) have more limited warnings.

 Terrorism Risk